Jonopoly/AnonyPy/README.md

 Looking at the example  `comments` is the table name and instead of `json` is the keyword, `commentsid` is the primary key. and because the comments on the table follow the same structure I've taken a comment and replaced it with linkable keys from fakeMap

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Jonopoly/AnonyPy/blob/master/LICENSE) file for details